deanhiller/webpieces/webserver/README.md

 # webpieces

+* send in http request with no chunked transfer but send chunks and things go nasty.  can we say something better maybe?  can we fail better?...on the client way out, we should fail sending any chunks!!!
 * Add configuration to BREAK if developer forgets to put flash or noFlash settings(MUST call one or the other on POST!!!)
 * Add regex for e.printStackTrace into checkstyle.
 Add System.out and System.err as well to not be used and log why
 * implement this post https://github.com/diffplug/spotless to organize imports and format code?